 - 1. What is a nucleotide?
-Describe it structure. - 2.
+Describe its structure. - 2.
 Structure and functions of the DNA and RNA? - 3.
-How are the long DNA molecules found in eukaryotes packed into short chromosomes? - 4.
-What happens during DNA replication, reparation? - 5.
+What happens during DNA replication, reparation? - 4.
 What are the tree main types of RNA?
-What function do they perform? - 6.
-Describe the main differences between DNA and RNA. - 7.
-What is a codon (anticodon)? - 8.
-Describe the main characteristics of Genetic Code. - 9.
+What function do they perform? - 5.
+Describe the main differences between DNA and RNA. - 6.
+Describe the main characteristics of Genetic Code. - 7.
 What is a gene?
 Types of Genes.